TebogoYungMercykay/TebogoYungMercykay/README.md

 ---

-###### `The extent to which we can speed up a complex job is limited by how much of the job must be executed sequentially.`
+###### Amdahl's law: `The extent to which we can speed up a complex job is limited by how much of the job must be executed sequentially.`

 ---

 # <p align=center>Personal Profile</p>

-I am a Full Stack Developer, Cloud Developer, and Mentor at the University of Pretoria (STARS Mentorship).
+I am a Full Stack Developer, Cloud Developer, and Mentor at the University of Pretoria (`STARS Mentorship`).
 Some of my skills include communicating effectively, computing, and Mathematical Modelling.
 Passionate about Chess, art, and design, I am also goal-oriented and result-oriented.

 - I am a punctual and motivated individual who is able to work in a busy environment and produce high standards of work.
 - I am an excellent team worker and am able to take instructions from all levels and build up good working relationships with everyone I work with.